Paris commuters face travel chaos Thursday as metro workers strike | Education

 - France

-Paris commuters and visiting tourists are set to face serious disruptions on Thursday as metro workers go on strike, with a third of subway lines completely closed and most others working only at peak hours.
+Commuters and visiting tourists faced serious disruptions on Thursday as metro workers in Paris went on strike, with a third of lines completely closed and most others working only at peak hours.
+"It's very complicated, there's no transport," said commuter Claude Miamo, a receptionist.

+She had waited a long time to find a train to get into Paris, only to find her metro line closed.
+"I'm going to take an Uber, it's an additional expense but I have no choice, I have to go to work."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)